byrne-saw/team_tbd_sdtm_spr_2024/SQL_TESTING.md

 - Player# in Game table references the PlayerID in Player table
 - Score is queried
 ### Tests:
+Use case name:
+- Verify that player names and scores are accurately displayed and updated.

+Description:
+- Test that the correct player's score is increased or decreased by the indicated question value after the player answers the question correctly/incorrectly.
+Pre-Conditions:
+-  Player names and categories with clues were generated.
+A player is set as the active player.

+Test Steps:
+1) Click on a clue (dollar value) square within a category.
+2) Enter a response to the clue.

+Expected Results:
+1) If the resposne was correct, the player's score is increased by the dollar value associated with the question while the other players' scores remain unchanged.
+2) If the response was incorrect, the player's score is decreased by the dollar value associated with the question while the other player's scores remain unchanged.

+Actual Results:
+tbd

+Status:

+Notes:

+Post-Conditions:
+- All players' scores are correctly updated and displayed, and the active player can select the next clue.

 ***
 ## Game Table